 The Worker Request Dashboard

-The Worker Request tool can be found under the Request nav.
+The Worker Request tool can be found under the Workflow nav.
 The first screen shows the Worker Request Dashboard which summarizes the state of all requests.
 It displays status, tasks filled, staff needed and provides a way to get to the details of a Worker Request campaign.
 Note that Requests that have not been sent can be Edited or Deleted.
 Those that have been sent cannot be changed.
 They can only be Viewed or Cancelled.

 Requests can have a number of different states: